-Option Action Search in local help Browse for folder Search in scripts Search in open files Search in local help C:\ The 'Search Path' field.
-Specify the folder to search, or the type of search.
-You can type the folder path to search directly into the text box, or click on the drop-down arrow and select 'Browse for folder' to search using the 'Browse for Folder' dialog.
-C:\EA\VEA\Microsoft Native\CityLoop Any paths you enter are automatically saved in the drop-down list, up to a maximum of ten; paths added after that overwrite the oldest path in the list.
+Search in local help To more Browse for folder Search in scripts Search in open files You can type the folder path to search directly into the text box, or click on the drop-down arrow and select 'Browse for folder' to search using the 'Browse for Folder' dialog.
+Search in local help c\ C:\EA\VEA\Microsoft Native\CityLoop Any paths you enter are automatically saved in the drop-down list, up to a maximum of ten; paths added after that overwrite the oldest path in the list.
 You can select one of these saved paths if you prefer.
-Apart from 'Browse for folder', there are three other fixed options in the drop-down list: • 'Search in scripts', which searches the local and user-defined scripts in the 'Scripts' tab of the Scripting window • 'Search in open files', which confines the search to the files that you have open in Enterprise Architect

-'Search in local help', which searches the local Help files that have been installed from the Sparx Systems web site; the results list the Help topics containing the search term, and the line number and line in which the text occurs These options disable the 'Search File Types' list box.
-VAR T more search text EALib Script SQL Verify Unit Test GUID Priority VAR The 'Search Text' field.
-Type the text string to search for.
-Any text you type in is automatically saved in the drop-down list, up to a maximum of ten strings; text added after that overwrites the oldest text string in the list.
-You can click on the drop-down arrow and select one of these saved text strings, if you prefer. .cs,.txt .cpp,.h,.txt .c,.h .java,.txt .cs,.txt The 'Search File Types' field.
-Click on the drop-down arrow and select the file types (file extensions) to search. ٩ Click on this icon to begin the search.
+Apart from 'Browse for folder', there are three other fixed options in the drop-down list: • 'Search in scripts', which searches the local and user-defined scripts in the 'Scripts' tab of the Scripting window • 'Search in open files', which confines the search to the files that you have open in Enterprise Architect • 'Search in local help', which searches the local Help files that have been installed from the Sparx Systems web site; the results list the Help topics containing the search term, and the line number and line in which the text occurs These options disable the 'Search File Types' list box. .cs,.txt .cpp,.h,.txt .c,.h .java,.txt .cs,.txt The 'Search File Types' field.
+Click on the drop-down arrow and select the file types (file extensions) to search. ٥ Click on this icon to begin the search.
 During the course of the search all other buttons in the toolbar are disabled.
 You can cancel the search at any time by clicking on the Search button again.
 If you switch any of these toggle buttons, you must run the search again to change the output.
-AA Click on this icon to toggle the case sensitivity of the search.
+Aa Click on this icon to toggle the case sensitivity of the search.
 The tool-tip message identifies the current setting. a Click on this icon to toggle between searching for any match and searching for only those matches that form an entire word.
+The tool-tip message identifies the current setting. 皆 Click on this icon to toggle between limiting the search to a single path and including all subfolders under that path.
 The tool-tip message identifies the current setting.
-8 Click on this icon to toggle between limiting the search to a single path and including all subfolders under that path.
-The tool-tip message identifies the current setting.
-Click on this icon to select the presentation format of the search results; you have two options: List View - (as shown) each result line consists of the file path and line number, followed by the line text; multiple lines from one file are listed as separate entries Tree View - () each result line consists of the file path that matches the search criteria, and the number of lines matching the search text within that file; you can expand the entry to show the line number and text of each line Click on this icon to add a new search tab.
+Click on this icon to select the presentation format of the search results; you have two options: • List View - (as shown) each result line consists of the file path and line number, followed by the line text; multiple lines from one file are listed as separate entries • Tree View - (E) each result line consists of the file path that matches the search criteria, and the number of lines matching the search text within that file; you can expand the entry to show the line number and text of each line Click on this icon to add a new search tab.
 You can create up to four new search tabs.
 Searches can also run concurrently.
-X Click on this icon to clear the results.
-If necessary, click on this icon to remove all the entries in the Search Path, Search

-Ø Text and Search File Types drop-down lists. ۲ Click on this icon to display this Help topic.
+3 Click on this icon to clear the results. ۵ If necessary, click on this icon to remove all the entries in the Search Path, Search Text and Search File Types drop-down lists. ۲ Click on this icon to display this Help topic.